-

 Classic "Oriental Beauty" is a tea that stands apart in the world of oolongs:

-- High degree of oxidation: Reaches 70-80%, which is the maximum for oolongs and brings it closer in appearance and some characteristics to red teas, although technologically it remains a dark oolong.
+- High oxidation level: Reaches 70-80%, which is the maximum for oolongs and brings it closer in appearance and some characteristics to red teas, although technologically it remains a dark oolong.

-- The involvement of cicadas: The most amazing aspect of traditional Dongfang Meiren is its symbiosis with small green cicadas (Jacobiasca formosana).
-In summer, these insects feed on the juice of tea leaves.
-In response, the plant switches on its defense mechanisms, producing special substances (polyphenols, tannins) and starting the fermentation process while still on the bush.
+- Cicadas: The most striking aspect of traditional Dongfang Meiren is its symbiosis with small green leafhoppers (Jacobiasca formosana).
+In summer, these insects feed on the sap of the tea leaves.
+In response, the plant activates defense mechanisms, producing special substances (polyphenols, tannins) and initiating the fermentation process while still on the plant.
 It is this interaction that gives classic Dongfang Meiren its unique fruity aroma and sweetness.
-The presence of cicadas is also a guarantee of organic farming, as they do not survive on plantations treated with pesticides.
+The presence of cicadas also guarantees organic farming, as they do not survive on plantations treated with pesticides.
 Traditionally, slightly yellowed leaves and a large number of buds are used for production.

 Taste and aroma: powerful fruity ensemble

-- Aroma and taste: balanced, sweet and sour, oily and deep.
-Unusual, fragrant shades of sparkling white wine find perfect harmony with the charismatic honey-spicy composition.
-The taste of this tea can be compared to multi-fruit juice, fruit candies or sparkling champagne.
-It is under the name of tea-champagne that the Eastern Beauty is most famous.
+- Aroma and flavor: balanced, sweet and sour, buttery, and deep.
+Unusual, fragrant hints of sparkling white wine find perfect harmony with the charismatic honey-spicy composition.
+The taste of this tea can be compared to multi-fruit juice, fruit candies, or sparkling champagne.
+It is under the name "Champagne Tea" that Eastern Beauty is most famous.

-- Finish: Long, sweet, honeyed and fruity with floral and light spicy undertones, leaving a clean and pleasant impression.
-The long-lasting mango notes stand out in particular.
+- Finish: Long, sweet, honeyed and fruity with floral and lightly spicy undertones, leaving a clean and pleasant impression.
+The long-lasting mango notes are particularly prominent.

 Effect: meditation and mood

-In addition to the amazing aroma and taste, tea leaves a meditative state, lulls and gives a boost to the mood, has a harmonizing and pleasant effect.
+In addition to its stunning aroma and taste, tea leaves a meditative state, lulls and improves mood, and has a harmonizing and pleasant effect.

 Brewing recommendations